Introduction to Online Control: Formalization and Examples of a Control Problem

 A recent relevant example of control is in the case of medical ventilators.
 The ventilator connects the trachea in the lungs to a central pressure chamber, which helps maintain positive-end expiratory pressure (PEEP) to prevent the lungs from collapsing and simulate healthy breathing in patients with respiratory problems.

-The ventilator needs to take into account the structure of the lung to determine the optimal pressure to induce.
+The ventilator must take into account the structure of the lung to determine the optimal pressure to induce.
 Such structural factors include \textit{compliance}, or the change in lung volume per unit pressure, and \textit{resistance}, or the change in pressure per unit flow.

 A simplistic formalization of the dynamical system of the ventilator and lung can be derived from the physics of a connected two-balloon system.
 The dynamics equations can be written as